StockNews.com Begins Coverage on Altisource Asset Management (NYSEAMERICAN:AAMC)

-StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report sent to investors on Sunday morning.
-The brokerage issued a sell rating on the asset manager’s stock.
+StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued to investors on Monday.
+The firm issued a sell rating on the asset manager’s stock.

-A hedge fund recently raised its stake in Altisource Asset Management stock.
-Laurel Wealth Advisors Inc. lifted its stake in Altisource Asset Management Co.
-(NYSEAMERICAN:AAMC – Get Rating) by 20.9% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 36,964 shares of the asset manager’s stock after purchasing an additional 6,380 shares during the period.
-Laurel Wealth Advisors Inc. owned approximately 1.80% of Altisource Asset Management worth $379,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 15.87% of the company’s stock.
+A hedge fund recently bought a new stake in Altisource Asset Management stock.
+Laurel Wealth Advisors Inc. bought a new position in shares of Altisource Asset Management Co.
+(NYSEAMERICAN:AAMC – Get Rating) during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm bought 30,584 shares of the asset manager’s stock, valued at approximately $430,000.
+Laurel Wealth Advisors Inc. owned about 1.49% of Altisource Asset Management at the end of the most recent quarter.
+Institutional investors own 15.87% of the company’s stock.

 About Altisource Asset Management